Aditya0910-432/GRIPMAY21/README.md

 4. OpenCV_Contrib
 5. Math

-Download yolov3.weights for COCO dataset from this link and add it to your repo, [click here](https://pjreddie.com/darknet/yolo/)
+Download yolov3.weights for COCO dataset from  Here

 ### Installation of Model: